Our compliance framework. Documented for partners.

 - Generates structured payment links anchored to verified property transactions

-- Coordinates buyer identity verification, source-of-funds documentation, and audit trail
+- Coordinates buyer identity verification, source of funds documentation, and audit trail

 - Maintains a full audit log of every action